-4.3.6 Mobile Command Unit
+4.4.6 Mobile Command Unit

-Both HSEMA-operated Mobile Command Buses serve all District agencies as an extension of the EOC and may be deployable to an emergency scene to support any District agency.
+Both of the HSEMA-operated Mobile Command Buses serve all District agencies as an extension of the EOC and may be deployable to an emergency scene to support any District agency.
 The vehicles are equipped with technology to support communications, coordination, monitoring, supply, accountability, and security.

-Other District agencies with mobile command units include:
+Other District agencies with mobile command units are as follows:

-- Department of Health(DOH)
+- Department of Health (DOH)

-- Fire and Emergency Medical Services (FEMS)

-- Metropolitan Police Department (MPD)
+- FEMS

+- MPD

 - Office of the Chief Technology Officer (OCTO)

+- Office of the Chief Medical Examiner (OCME)

-4.4 Emergency Operations Center Critical Functions
+4.5 Emergency Operations Center Critical Functions

 Requests for District resources or assistance are normally routed through 9-1-1 Dispatch Center, DOCs, or the DC EOC.
 Specifically, the EOC provides resources, personnel, and logistical assistance to ensure appropriate safeguards and services for the public in the areas of personal safety, medical resources, sanitation facilities, traffic control, public health protection, and public transportation.
-The EOC also provides situational awareness to the Mayor, City Administrator, Deputy Mayor for Public Safety and Justice, HSEMA Director, and members of the District CMT.
+The EOC also provides situational awareness through pre-identified elements of information to the Mayor, City Administrator, Deputy Mayor for Public Safety and Justice, HSEMA Director, and members of the District CMT.
 The District CMT convenes at the discretion of the HSEMA Director, as developing incident conditions warrant.
 District government Cabinet-members should anticipate receiving formal notification of the need for assembly of the District CMT via email, teleconference, or other EOC notification methods.

-4.4.1 Multi-Agency Coordination
+4.5.1 Multi-Agency Coordination

-Inter-agency coordination, through the activation and deployment of ELOs, is an integral part of the EOC functions.
+Inter-agency coordination through the activation and deployment of ELOs is an integral part of the EOC's functions.
 The EOC is staffed by representatives from District departments and agencies who work together to coordinate the District's emergency response.
-The EOC utilizes inter-agency coordination to facilitate decisions for District-wide emergency response activities.
+The EOC uses inter-agency coordination to facilitate decisions for District-wide emergency response activities.
 Inter-agency coordination is vital for: